Today is the day.

 I want to invite you to join me.
 As I finish each chapter, I will post the raw writing here.
 It won’t be pretty.
 I won’t be spending time editing my grammar.
 There will be holes in the plot.
 I will introduce things in chapter one and totally forget to take it anywhere later on.
 I have no idea if I can even write horror.
 Mostly, it will be a tribute to a famous work of art, a bit of fan fiction, and a writing challenge for me.

 Everyone has the opportunity to win.

-Along with a wonderful feeling of accomplishment, NaNo is sponsored by some amazing writing groups and programs.
+Along with a beautiful feeling of accomplishment, NaNo is sponsored by some amazing writing groups and programs.
 You have access to discounted tools just by participating.
 You receive a certificate of completion.
 There are also some winner bonus offers if you complete your 50,000 words.

-More importantly, NaNo provides you a community, There are online forums, live meet-ups in different regions, you can connect with a buddy to help keep your focus.
+More importantly, NaNo provides you with a community, There are online forums, and live meet-ups in different regions, or you can connect with a buddy to help keep your focus.
 I am thankful to have a couple of NaNo buddies to check in with.
 Last year, I absolutely would not have finished without my friend Bridgette.
 Her dedication inspired my dedication and kept me moving.

 Ultimately for me, NaNo is about developing the habits of a writer.
 That is my win.

 You can sign up here.
 It’s not too late.
 There is no age limit.
 NaNoWriMo and Camp NaNoWriMo (during the summer) are open to ages 13 and up.
 NaNo also offers their Young Writers Program which allows writers under the age of 18 to set their writing goals.
-It also offers smaller writing challenges though out the year.
+It also offers smaller writing challenges throughout the year.

 Let’s get writing!